 An onion, anchovy, tomato and olive tart which the French call the Pissaladière.
-It is there answer to the original Neapolitan pizza because as Anne Willan describes it in her recipe book ‘The Country Cooking of France‘, it has a yeast dough base.
+It is their answer to the original Neapolitan pizza because as Anne Willan describes it in her recipe book ‘The Country Cooking of France‘, it has a yeast dough base.
 A pizza dough base is almost a replica of this particular yeast dough base.
 Some cooks make a quicker version using a short crust pastry but this isn’t authentic and would be a poor imitation although it might be easier and quicker.

 The Pissaladière originally came from the Pays Niçois region which borders Italy.
 Anne Willan describes it as topped with much more onion and fewer tomatoes than a typical pizza but it must always includes anchovy.
 It can be baked in a large tart pan, or flat on a baking sheet.
 She also suggests although does not recommend that the best black olives used for the topping are brined with less salt than the classic Greek-style olive.
 Personally, it probably doesn’t matter once it is cooked.
 The olives of Nyon in northern Provence are said to be ideal for the job.